-This is a K2TM product manual.
-It describes the K2 Storage Area Network (SAN) and provides instructions for installing and using the product in a variety of applications.
-The manual contains information for pre-defined levels, in both redundant and basic (non-redundant) configurations.
-Refer to the sections that apply to the level of your K2 SAN.
+This is a K2[TM] product manual.
+It describes the K2 10G Storage Area Network (SAN) and provides instructions for installing and using the product in a variety of applications.
+The manual contains information for K2 storage in both basic (non-redundant) and redundant configurations.
+Refer to the sections that apply your K2 SAN.
 For custom K2 SANs that do not fit one of these pre-defined levels, you must work with your Grass Valley representative for installation and operation.

-This manual documents the K2 SAN with K2 software version 7.x and higher.
-Some devices and/or systems at previous versions of software are not compatible with this version of K2 SAN.
+The K2 10G SAN, as documented with this manual, is characterized by 10 Gig iSCSI connections and 8 Gig Fibre Channel connections.
+The K2 10G SAN requires K2 software version 7.3 and higher.
+Some devices and/or systems used with older K2 SANs are not compatible with the K2 10G SAN system.
 Consult K2 Release Notes for compatibility information.